Dec

 Life Lessons

 Belle grew up in a strict household.
-He applied himself, finished near the top of his class, and attained the rank of Eagle Scout in Boy Scouts.
+He applied himself, finished near the top of his class, and attained the rank of Eagle Scout.
 Scouting teaches lots of things.
 Besides tying half-hitch knots and building pinewood derby racers, the program tries to instill a sense of honor.
 One of the things I remember from scouting and similar programs of my childhood is that people’s perception of your honor is formed in the top and bottom 1% of your actions.
 Your best moments are remembered, as are the times when you were at your worst.
 The rest is just background noise that only your inner conscience and those closest to you are aware of.
 Belle’s baseball reputation is one defined by those 1% moments, from dominating the American League offensive tables to taking out frustration on whoever or whatever was in reach.

 Belle on Cardboard